 “Service performed by an individual for wages shall be deemed to be employment subject to this chapter irrespective of whether the common-law relationship of master and servant exists, unless and until it is shown to the satisfaction of the Director that:

-If the employer cannot establish that the worker meets all three parts of the test, the worker must be classified as an employee and UI taxes reported and paid.
+If the employer cannot establish that the worker meets part 1 and either part 2(A) or part 2(B) of the test, then the worker must be classified as an employee and UI taxes reported and paid.

 Examples indicating that a worker should be classified as an employee and not as contract labor: